Isabelle (Animal Crossing): Critical reception

 Isabelle has been a popular suggestion for Super Smash Bros.
 Ultimate among fans.
 Electronic Gaming Monthly writer Mollie L. Patterson praised her inclusion in Mario Kart 8, calling her adorable and stating her infatuation with the character.
 Nadia Oxford considered Isabelle as part of one of the best downloadable content packs in 2015, calling her adorable.
 Writer Gita Jackson called Isabelle her "precious angel" and that Isabelle appearing in Super Smash Bros.
 Ultimate constituted a birthday gift to her.
 Game Informers Jeff Cork noted that Isabelle was a particular favorite for him among Ultimates newcomers.
 Writer Jeremy Parish ranked Isabelle as his 11th best character in Super Smash Bros.
 Ultimate.
 He called her the "most lovable, loyal, hard-working character" Nintendo has.
 She is also his favorite character in Mario Kart 8 Deluxe.
 Paste magazine writer Holly Green ranked her as her least favorite of the newcomers in Ultimate, noting her dislike of some of her moves while praising her Fishing Rod attack.
 Fellow Paste writer Natalie Flores called her the cutest character in Super Smash Bros.
 IGNs Tom Marks called her "fantastic" and "charming," but lamented her as being similar to Villager.
 Jeremy Parish of Polygon ranked 73 fighters from Super Smash Bros.
 Ultimate "from garbage to glorious", listing Isabelle as 11th and claiming the character as "The most lovable, loyal, hard-working character in the Nintendo pantheon, Isabelle can't be defeated."
 Gavin Jasper of Den of Geek ranked Isabelle as 41st of Super Smash Bros.
 Ultimate characters, and calling her as adorable dog version of Leslie Knope.
-In 2019, a 15-year-old female player was noted for pulling off an upset victory with low tier character Isabelle over top-ranking player "Ally", who uses a top tier character Solid Snake during the Super Smash Bros.
+In 2019, 15-year-old female player "Bocchi" was noted for pulling off an upset victory with Isabelle, a low-tier character, over top-ranking player "Ally" using top-tier character Solid Snake during a Super Smash Bros.
 Ultimate tournament.

 When Animal Crossing: New Horizons was delayed and ultimately released on the same day as Doom Eternal, fans of both games began creating and sharing fan art depicting Isabelle and Doomguy together as friends, which eventually trended on social media in 2020.
 Commentators responded positively towards the fan-made pairing, including acknowledgments from Aya Kyogoku, director of New Horizons, as well as Doom franchise owners Bethesda.
 The Isabelle and Doomguy friendship pairing has also been subject to other forms of fan labor, including fan videos and cosplay, also including Metroid character Samus Aran.
 In October 2021, after the addition of Doomguy as a Mii Fighter costume in Super Smash Bros.
 Ultimate, together with Isabelle on the roster, the final update of the game was dubbed "friendship" and "love story" by video game publications.